 Twice in the 2003 live-action adaptation of Peter Pan, Smee addresses the audience, in both cases to remark on the story ("It's all a bit tragic, isn't it?" and "How exciting, two dead so far!") in progress.

 In Zombie Strippers, a man is pulled into the champagne room by the zombified stripper played by Jenna Jameson.
 When the man says "Baby, I've been dying to get to a lap dance with you!", Jameson smiles and shoots the camera a look that positively shatters the fourth wall.

-In the Marx Brothers' Horse Feathers, Groucho's putting the moves on Thelma Todd is interrupted by Chico's barging in.
+In Horse Feathers, Groucho's putting the moves on Thelma Todd is interrupted by Chico's barging in.
 He launches into one of his piano numbers; Groucho steps up to the screen and tells us "You know, I've gotta stay here, but there's no reason you shouldn't go out to the lobby 'til this whole thing blows over!"

 Also, in The Big Store, Groucho parades some beautiful women.
 One of them is wearing a red dress and he tells the audience that 'This dress is really bright red, but Technicolor is sooo expensive'.

 And in Go West, after the brothers hijack a train and tie up the engineer, after putting a sock in his mouth, Groucho turns to the camera and says "You know this is the best gag in the picture?"

 In This Girl's Life, the main character, Moon, breaks the fourth wall throughout the film, but this becomes a little confusing because her character is a webcam star who also talks to the camera from time to time.
 At times, it's not immediately obvious whether she's talking to the real audience or the webcam audience.